Professional Human Resources Consulting and Recruiting

 Look What our Candidates are Saying About Keane HR:

-- Dear Vicki,
+- Dear Keane HR,

 I want to thank you for assisting me in being hired by your Client.
 I have been there for a week and plan on being there for a long time to come.
 The position is a very good fit and I am confident it is going to work out very well for everyone.
 Thank you.